 The District budgets all funds in compliance with Oregon budget law.
-The District did adopt supplemental budgets during the year for materials and service costs.
-All of the budget changes were done by resolution and or a supplemental budget as required by Oregon budget law.
+The district adopted supplemental budgets for materials and service costs during the year.
+All budget changes were made by resolution or supplemental budget, as required by Oregon budget law.